lastlaugher/scorematchbot/README.md

 ### Score!
 Match APK
 - Currently, it can't be found in Google Play.
 From Googling, you can find the APK file.
 - Install the downloaded APK in Memu
+- Set language as English
 ### ScoreMatchBot
 - Download this code repository and unzip
 ### (Optional) Facebook app
 - If you need to share your account between Memu emulator and your phone, Facebook app is needed to install in Memu in order to keep your account logged in

 ## Usage
-1. Run `Score!
-Match` application in Menu
-2. (Optional) Log in with Facebook account if needed
-3. Run `smbot.exe` in the unzipped directory
+Run `smbot.exe` in the unzipped directory